What is High Dosage Oxygen Treatment?

 What are the treatments like?

-This is a simple, non-invasive and painless treatment which most patients find pleasurable and relaxing.
+This is a simple, non-invasive and painless treatment which most users find pleasurable and relaxing.
 You will be treated in a comfortable purpose built chamber.
+Please Note: This is not a medical procedure.

 The treatment session is in three phases: